In this fun article, let's show how red dot sights in FPS games differ than real life.

 Looks like a Daniel Defense Aimpoint mount in the game

 In the game, the field of view appears to be bigger.
 In the game, the player can customize reticle patterns

 The real life Aimpoint Micro ONLY offers a 2 MOA center dot.

-For shooters with astigmatism the dot will look blurry and if the reticle brightness is cranked up too high, the optic's field of view will be filled with dot emitter glare in low light.
+For shooters with astigmatism the dot will look blurry, and if the reticle brightness is cranked up too high, the optic's field of view will be filled with dot emitter glare in low light.

 Scout Combat Optic - ELCAN SPECTER

 Looks very similar to the ELCAN SPECTOR 1-4X with QD lever mounts

 ELCAN SPECTOR 1-4X is a dual role prism optic used by the spec ops